iotaledger/cxc-slu-authenticity/dashboard/README.md

 VITE_SLU_GATEWAY_URL = "XXXXXXXXXX"

 ```

+You may also find other variables in `is-ui-components` library, so please review its [information](https://github.com/iotaledger/is-ui-components)

 ## Devices

 When the operator (logged user) creates a device, the following steps are also completed: